Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Kara Roschi almost 4 years ago
+Kara Roschi over 4 years ago

 Moving quickly to approve a budget to release much-needed COVID funds to constituents is laudable, however using that as an excuse for inaction on the other major threat to our community—the police—is unconscionable.
 I stand with the thousands filling Phoenix streets to say 'NO' to the $25mil increase to the PPD; their budget should be slashed by at least 25% to fund OAT/CRB & other neighborhood services.
 You want criminals?
 Scrutinize the systemic profiteering that funds lobbies and campaigns.